tylerdurden4285/watermarker/README.md

 ## ⚙️ Configuration

-Edit the `.env` file to customize the application:
+Edit the `.env` file to customize the application (see `.env.example` for all available variable names):

 ```ini
 # --- Watermark Settings ---